deltachat-bot/pollbot.js/README.md

 high priority:

+- [ ] does it properly handle contact requests?
 - [ ] translation of messages in [pollbot.js](karissa/pollbot.js)
 - [ ] set a different language by sending message to chat `poll lang de`
 - [ ] get a deltachat email for this bot